Property Tax Circuit Breaker Relief

 ITEP found that state and local taxes are the inverse of income.
 The lower one's income, the higher one's overall effective state and local tax rate.
 The absence of a graduated personal income tax and over-reliance on consumption taxes exacerbate this problem.

 2 Options for Tax Relief

-- Targeted tax breaks are given only to low- and middle-income families.
+Officials might also provide for tax breaks targeted at only low- and middle-income families.

 The Property Tax Circuit Breaker

-Because circuit breaker programs are designed to reduce the property tax burden only of low- and middle-income families they are much less expensive to the state than the across-the-board cuts.
-Plus, the families targeted by these programs usually do not itemize their income tax, so the property tax cut is not offset by a rise in federal income tax.
-Additionally, because these programs respond to income level, they introduce the "ability to pay" criteria, reducing property taxes for these groups to a manageable level.
+Circuit breaker programs are designed to reduce the property tax burden only of low- and middle-income families so they're much less expensive for the state than across-the-board tax cuts.
+Additionally, they introduce the "ability to pay" criteria because they respond to income level.
+They reduce property taxes for these groups to a manageable level.

-The biggest disadvantage of these programs is that you have to know about them to get the tax relief - the circuit breaker is only given to taxpayers who apply (vs. across-the-board tax cuts such as homestead exemptions, which are automatic).
+The biggest disadvantage of these programs is that you have to know about them to get the tax relief they offer.
+A circuit breaker is only granted to taxpayers who apply, unlike homestead exemptions which are often automatic, across-the-board tax cuts.

 Contact your local taxing authority if your income is struggling to keep up with your property tax burden.
 This is your best—and often your only—option to find out what's available in your location.
 Some states get rather creative with their property tax breaks, so you might find that other help is available even if yours does not offer a circuit breaker program...but you have to ask.

 Tax laws change periodically and the above information might not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice in your location.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.